dyvenia/git-workshop/README.md

 ### Git Workshop
+*Hello I am Irene and this is a test*
 Hello 👋
 Welcome to Git Workshop.
 It's a very simple repository containing the basics of Git, some theory, good practices and exercises.
 Hope you'll learn something new and enjoy whatever it is that you find here ✨